Rats in New York City: Notable restaurant infestations

 In February 2007, a morning news program featured a live report of a pack of rats overrunning a joint Taco Bell-KFC fast food restaurant in Greenwich Village.
 Inside the restaurant, numerous rats so severely infested the restaurant that they were visible in groups from the street, through the windows.
 Owners of the store reassured customers that the infestation was an isolated incident, but neighborhood residents interviewed stated that the franchise had exhibited a consistent presence of rats.
 Though the city's Department of Health and Mental Hygiene ordered both restaurants to stay closed, both storefronts gathered crowds, who came to observe the sheer quantity of rats inside the stores.
 While Health Department officials investigated the Taco Bell-KFC, it was uncovered that the restaurant had passed health inspections as recently as a week before the infestation.
 Following the infestation, the restaurant was officially closed by the Health Department, and it was reported that the restaurant had only previously passed health inspections by having rat droppings and not live rats, leading some to call for stricter measurements on health inspections.
+In March 2023, a couple reported finding a whole rat in their delivery order from a K-Town restaurant, Gammeeok.
+Prior to this event, the restaurant received several health code violations including, "establishment is not free of harborage or conditions conducive to rodents, insects, or pests."